Customer advice note

 Our commitment to customer service

-- We will keep applicants and agents informed of progress on their applications.
-The applicant/agent will receive communication from case officers no later than six weeks after an application is submitted.
+- keeping applicants and agents informed of progress on their applications, communication will be received from case officers no later than six weeks after an application is submitted

-- Where necessary, pre-commencement conditions will be sent to all applicants/agents to agree prior to determination.
+- where necessary, pre-commencement conditions will be sent to all applicants/agents to agree before the determination

-- Whilst the determination of pre-application advice applications is a lower priority to planning applications, our aim is to determine them within six weeks.
-If this is not possible and there are capacity issues, they will be determined in good time with communication with applicants/agents.
+- determination of pre-application advice applications is generally a lower priority to planning applications however we aim to determine them within six weeks, if this is not possible and there are capacity issues, they will be determined in good time with communication throughout

-- Contact details for case officers will be on all correspondence and can be found at www.arun.gov.uk/contact-planning/.
+- contact details for case officers will be on all correspondence and can be found on our contact planning web page

-- We encourage public representations on applications via the online form for each application.
-Representations on applications will not receive responses.
-They will be reported as representations in the determination of applications.
+- encouraging public representation on applications via the online form for each application, representations on applications will not receive responses, they will be reported as representations in the determination of applications

-- General enquiries submitted to the planning team (email@example.com) will be responded to within five working days.
+- general enquiries submitted to our planning team will be responded to within five working days

 Submission of amended plans and additional information

 It is the responsibility of applicants and agents to ensure that the correct information is submitted with applications.
-Failure to do so, will result in applications either being unvalidated or refused, due to missing information.
-The validation checklist is contained on the following web page: www.arun.gov.uk/making-a-planning-application#Planningvalidation.
-We will only accept any amendment to the red line site area, after an application is validated, where the change relates to the location of the proposed access or involves the reduction in the site area to resolve ownership issues.
+Failure to do so will result in applications either being unvalidated or refused, due to missing information.
+The validation checklist is contained on our planning validation web page.
+We will only accept any amendment to the red line site area after an application is validated, where the change relates to the location of the proposed access or involves the reduction in the site area to resolve ownership issues.
 Any other changes required to the red line will require the application to be withdrawn and resubmitted.

-- If pre-application advice was not obtained or followed, it is unlikely that we will negotiate any changes and the application will be decided based on the information originally submitted.
+- pre-application advice was not obtained or followed, it is unlikely that we will negotiate any changes and the application will be decided based on the information originally submitted

-- If pre-application advice has been sought and the proposals do not follow the advice issued, the application will be decided based on the information originally submitted.
+- pre-application advice has been sought and the proposals do not follow the advice issued, the application will be decided based on the information originally submitted

-- If pre-application advice has been sought and the advice has been followed, we will negotiate on minor amendments if required.
+- pre-application advice has been sought and the advice has been followed, we will negotiate on minor amendments if required

-- In the case of applications for matters reserved by condition we will only allow one attempt at amending the application before issuing our decision.
-All decisions on Discharge of Conditions will be made within 12 weeks as a maximum.
+- in the case of applications for matters reserved by condition we will only allow one attempt at amending the application before issuing our decision, all decisions on Discharge of Conditions will be made within a maximum of 12 weeks

 Major applications (with a Planning Performance Agreement)